Luna5678/Cravings/README.md

   </li>
   <li>When logged out, user gets redirected to homepage with updated navbar</li>
   <li>When logged in, the user gets redirected to their profile</li>
+  <li>Users can view other users' profiles, which will contain the username, image, bio, and reviews history</li>
 </ol>

 <h3>Sprint 3: Reviews</h3>